As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Its dual rubber brushes are designed to reduce hair tangles, which means less maintenance for pet owners.
 The j9+ also comes with a self-emptying base, holding dirt for up to 60 days.
 This feature is useful for those who do not want to empty the vacuum often.

-This model connects to smart home devices and learns cleaning schedules over time.
+This robot vacuum for pet hair connects easily to smart home devices and learns cleaning schedules over time.
 It works well on both carpets and hard floors.

 Roborock S8 MaxV Ultra – Precision Mapping